 What are lumps on pets?

-Lumps on pets are more common in older pets, however, younger animals can sometimes get them as well.
-They are often harmless, but sometimes they are a sign that something may be wrong.
-Don’t ignore lumps that you find on your pet.
+Whilst lumps on pets are more frequently seen in older pets, younger animals can sometimes get them as well.
+Any lump or bump needs to be checked.
+Sometimes, they are harmless, but sometimes they are a sign that something else may be happening.
+Please don’t ignore lumps that you find on your pet.
+They don’t go away by themselves, and whilst common, they are not normal.

 Checking for lumps on pets

 You can check for lumps on your pet by running your fingers through their coat starting with the head, back, sides, chest, belly, and down the legs.
-If you feel something unusual, notice a new lump or notice that a lump has changed in size and shape, we recommend that you have it looked at by your local Greencross Vet.
+If you feel something unusual, notice a new lump or notice that a lump has changed in size, shape and perhaps colour, we highly recommend that you have it looked at by your local Greencross Vets.

-Although most lumps are harmless, some can be very dangerous if left untreated.
+Although some lumps may not cause a concern, some can be very dangerous if left untreated.

 What kinds of lumps are there?